Human trafficking occurs in every state in America, an economy thriving in invisibility.

 Exploitation is often buried in basements and dark hallways of everyday businesses, experienced on windowless factory floors and suffered by hundreds of thousands of people trapped in low-paying, degrading, or backbreaking jobs.
 Trafficking crime takes place on social media, in massage parlors, on rural farms, in homes, on street corners— right in your own community.

 According to the Global Slavery Index, more than 400,000 people are currently trapped in slavery in the United States.
-To understand the realities of trafficking, we must start with listening to survivors and bearing witness to their experiences.
+To understand the realities of trafficking, we must start with listening to human trafficking survivor stories and bearing witness to their experiences.

 1. Elizabeth: Trafficked by her own parents